desalvo/puppet-fail2ban/README.md

 ```

 * **bantime**: banning time, in seconds
+* **backend**: backend to be used, defaults to 'auto'.
+Use 'systemd' to force using systemd.
 * **findtime**: the counter is set to zero if no match is found within "findtime" seconds
 * **maxretry**: number of matches (i.e. value of the counter) which triggers ban action on the IP
 * **jails**: list of jails to configure, currently supported jails are imap, pop3, ssh, vsftpd